Statistical hypothesis testing for differences between layers in dynamic multiplex networks: Problem setting

 where $\mathbf{D}\in\mathbb{R}^{d\times d}$ is a diagonal matrix containing the $d$ largest singular values of $\Amat$, $ \mathbf{U}\in\mathbb{R}^{nK\times d}$ and $\mathbf{V} \in\mathbb{R}^{nT\times d}$ contain the corresponding left and right singular vectors respectively, and $ \mathbf{D}_\perp$, $ \mathbf{U}_\perp$ and $\mathbf{V}_\perp$ contain the remaining singular values, left singular vectors, and right singular vectors respectively.
 Then, the doubly unfolded adjacency spectral embedding of $\{\Amat^{k,t}\}_{k\in [K],\ t\in [T]}$ into $\mathbb R^d$ is defined as:

 \end{definition}

-Through the DUASE estimation procedure in Definition~\ref{definition:duase}, we obtain separate sets of latent position estimates: $\hat{\Xmat}$, corresponding to layer-specific features, and $\hat{\Ymat}$, corresponding to time-specific latent positions.
-In particular, the DUASE left embedding $\hat{\Xmat}$ provides a time-agnostic representation of layer-specific latent structure, which is suitable for testing whether layers differ in their underlying connectivity patterns, effectively marginalising out over time but not assuming that the network is temporally invariant.
-Therefore, in this work we make use of the DUASE left-embedding $\hat \Xmat = [\hat \Xmat^1\mid\cdots \mid\hat \Xmat^K]$ to construct a test for differences between layers.
+Through the DUASE estimation procedure in Definition~2, we obtain two sets of latent position estimates: $\hat{\Xmat}$, corresponding to layer-specific structure, and $\hat{\Ymat}$, corresponding to the second indexing dimension, here corresponding to time.
+The right embedding $\hat{\Ymat}$ captures variation across this second index, but we do not impose any additional smoothness, ordering, or temporal dependence assumptions on it.
+The DUASE left embedding $\hat{\Xmat}$ provides a representation of layer-specific latent structure that is invariant across this second dimension.
+This representation is therefore suitable for testing whether layers differ in their underlying connectivity patterns, in the sense that it aggregates information over the second index without assuming temporal invariance.
+In this work, we use the DUASE left embedding $\hat \Xmat = [\hat \Xmat^1 \mid \cdots \mid \hat \Xmat^K]$ to construct a test for differences between layers.

 The theoretical framework that we consider consists of a sequence of DMPRDPGs with an increasing number of nodes.
 Concretely, we consider a sequence of latent position matrices $\Xmat_n \in \mathbb{R}^{n K \times d}$ and $\Ymat_n \in \mathbb{R}^{nT \times d}$ which are fixed but unknown.
 We observe a sequence of dynamic multiplex graphs resulting in adjacency matrices modeled as $\Amat_n \sim \mathrm{DMPRDPG}(\Xmat_n, \Ymat_n)$, and formulate the testing problem in terms of the layer-specific left latent positions $\Xmat_n$.
 The graphs in this sequence are made up of an increasing number of nodes $n$, and we are interested in studying the performance of our test as the number of nodes in each graph grows.
 In this framework, the sequence of null hypotheses $H^n_0$ of no differences between layers can be naturally defined by: